DORF (film festival)

-DORF is hosted simultaneously in Vinkovci and Rijeka, in a variety of venues.
+DORF was hosted several years simultaneously in Vinkovci and Rijeka/Cres/Ozalj/Primošten/Pula, in a variety of venues.
 Previous guests of the festival include Don Letts, who attended in 2008 and presented his movie on The Clash, Donald McGlynn, Vincent Moon, David Kleijwegt, Peter Braatz...
-In addition to screenings, its off programme comprises photography and painting art exhibitions, workshops, concerts, book promotions and round tables.
+In addition to screenings, its OFF DORF programme comprises photography and painting art exhibitions, workshops, concerts, book promotions and round tables.